FreeCodeCampTrondheim/BaWoEngine/README.md

 folder contains four .json files with the following names:

 * "module"
-  * describes how the module affects character generation
+  * describes how the module affects character generation, data viewing and player interaction
 * "situations"
   * a JSON array of descriptions of situations the module adds to the catalogue
 * "options"